UTAH TROPHY MULEY HUNT $4500 WITH TROPHY FEE RIFLE SEPTEMBER 1-5 VELVET

 2015 ended up with all 4 hunters tagging bucks scoring from 175 to 185 inches.

 2015 was a spectacular year for big deer on this ranch.
-A very mild 2014 winter and a very wet 2015 spring produced super antler growth.
-This outfitter killed 9 bucks for his 9 hunters and amazingly 6 grossed over 200 inches along with a 197 and 2 in the 180’s.
+This outfitter killed 9 bucks for his 9hunters and amazingly 6 grossed over 200 inches along with a 197 and 2 in the 180’s.

 This 35,000 acre ranch normally averages gross scores over 190 Boone and Crockett and several bucks have been taken over the 220 inch mark.
-The ranch is in the Cooperative Wildlife Management Unit Program where they can set their own dates and the guaranteed landowner permit is included in the price.
+The ranch is in the Cooperative Wildlife Management Unit Program where they can set their own dates and the guaranteed landowner voucher is included in the price.
 State license and tag still need to be purchased.
-Hunts typically take place in September and October.
+They take 2 hunt- ers September 1 on a more expensive velvet hunt and the rest are hard horned in later September and early October.

 The ranch is located in northeastern Utah along the Wyoming border.
-5 day hunts guided 1×1 are $16,000 including lodge accommodations and airport pickup in Salt Lake City.
-These hunts are currently booked out until 2020.
-Hunters can put a $1,000 deposit down to hold a future spot.
+Hard horned hunts are $16,000 guided 1×1 for 5 days including lodge accommodations and airport pickup in Salt Lake City.
+Next available opening is in 2020.
 Hunt MD255.
 MD255 Hunt Photos.